(Updated February 2025)

 Acne is the most common skin condition in the country.
-More than 1 million Canadians with acne need medical treatment in order to improve the condition.
-Acne can cause significant emotional effects and permanent scarring.
+It can cause significant emotional effects and permanent scarring.
+More than one million Canadians with acne need medical treatment in order to improve the condition.

-A second topical for acne, tazarotene lotion 0.045%, has received Health Canada approval.
-This is the first tazarotene acne treatment available in a lotion.
-It was specifically formulated to reduce dryness of the skin associated with tazarotene use in the past while maintaining effectiveness of the drug.
+Tazarotene lotion 0.045% is the first tazarotene acne treatment available in a formulation that increases hydration.
+This reduces dryness of the skin associated with tazarotene use while maintaining effectiveness of the drug.

-In the US, the FDA has approved a new topical formulation of the oral antibiotic minocycline for the treatment of moderate to severe acne.
+In 2002, the Food and Drug Administration (US) approved a new topical formulation of the oral antibiotic, minocycline, for the treatment of moderate to severe acne.

 Availability in Canada